5526-michelegit/Parkinson-s-disease-prediction-Bioscience_Project/README.md

 - Expand text mining and topic modeling to additional sources.
 - Incorporate more diverse data sources for comprehensive analysis.

-We thank all contributors and supporters of this project.
 For further details on our methodologies, findings, and future work, please refer to the full project documentation in this repository.